MoArtis/Unity-SV-FlexMotion-Website/input/index.md

 <div class="text-center mb-4">

-An easy to use play-on-demand animation system for Unity by [Mathieu Philippe](https://www.moartis.dev).
+An easy-to-use play-on-demand animation system for Unity by [Mathieu Philippe](https://www.moartis.dev).

-When I was working on a game prototype featuring different type of ranged and melee weapons, I grew tired of fighting with an evergrowing and overly complex [animator controller](https://docs.unity3d.com/Manual/class-AnimatorController.html).
-While Mecanim is great for the use-cases it was designed for, I needed to be able to easily transition from one animation set to another by script.
+When I was working on a game prototype featuring different types of ranged and melee weapons, I grew tired of fighting with an evergrowing and overly complex [animator controller](https://docs.unity3d.com/Manual/class-AnimatorController.html).
+While Mecanim is great for the use-cases it was designed for, I needed to be able to easily transition from one animation set to another through scripting.

 Thus I started to develop my own animation system using Unity's [Playables](https://docs.unity3d.com/ScriptReference/Playables.Playable.html).
-After many months of using and polishing it, I decided to try releasing FlexMotion as my first commercial tool.
+After many months of using and polishing it, I decided to release FlexMotion as my first commercial tool.

 Take back control over your animations with **FlexMotion**!